dtedesco1/nextjs-markdown-boilerplate/README.md

 - React 19
 - Next.js 15

-## "Argh!
-I'm so angry your using Nextjs and calling it simple!!"
+## "Argh, I'm so angry you're using Nextjs and calling it simple!"

-I hear you. much simpler markdown rendering solutions abound, but I'm stuck with React bloat because:
+I hear you.
+Much simpler markdown rendering solutions abound, but I'm stuck with React bloat because:

 1. I want to edit the pages sometimes, and I want to do so using markdown without extra steps.